warl0ck1111/warl0ck1111/README.md

-● I'm currently working at Oasis Management Company Limited as a full stack web developer helping leading companies to succeed.
+● I'm currently working at United Bank Of Africa as a Backend Engineer.

-● Recently, I have been working with Java, Spring Boot, Angular and TypeScript.
+● Recently, I have been working with Java, Spring Boot, Angular, TypeScript, Kafka and RabbitMq.

 ● I speak English, Hausa, Swahili and Pidgin English.
-Right now, I'm learning Yoruba and Spanish.
+Right now, I'm learning Yoruba.

 ● I have attended a few conferences such as CodeCampSDQ & GitHub Universe.